-The U.S. government requires that all international applicants provide proof of ability to pay tuition and living expenses for themselves and their dependents (if applicable) before a formal letter of admission and an I-20 or DS-2019 can be issued.
+Immigration regulations require that all international applicants provide proof of ability to pay tuition and living expenses for themselves and their dependents (if applicable) before being issued an I-20 or DS-2019.

 If the account holder(s) is someone other than student, include a Sponsorship letter OR Confidential Statement for Financing Studies at USC (graduate applicants only) OR Financial Statement of Personal or Family Support (undergraduate applicants only).
 The letter must state the account holder and student’s name, current date, and relationship between student and sponsor.

 You may have more than 1 sponsor or source of funding.
 Please submit separate affidavit forms for each sponsor.